 Introduction

-1. Hard Copy: The physical form of output is known as hard copy.
-In general, it refers to the recorded information copied from a computer onto paper or some other durable surface such as microfilm.
-Hard copy output is permanent and a relatively stable form of output.
+- Hard Copy: We refer to the physical form of output as a hard copy.
+It typically means recorded information copied from a computer onto paper or another durable surface, such as microfilm.
+Hard copy output provides a permanent and relatively stable format.
 This type of output is also highly portable.
-Paper is one of the most widely used hard copy output media.
-The principal examples are printouts, whether text or graphics, from printers
+Among various hard copy media, paper remains the most widely used.
+Printouts—whether text or graphics—from printers serve as the main examples.

-2. Soft Copy: The electronic version of an output, which usually resides in computer memory and/or on disk, is known as soft copy.
-Unlike hard copy, soft copy is not a permanent form of output.
-It is transient and is usually displayed on the screen.
-This kind of output is not tangible, that is, it cannot be touched.
-Soft copy output includes audio and visual form of output, which is generated using a computer.
-In addition, textual or graphical information displayed on a computer monitor is also soft copy form of output.
+- Soft Copy: We call the electronic version of output a soft copy.
+It usually resides in computer memory or on a disk.
+Unlike hard copy, soft copy does not provide a permanent form of output.
+It remains transient and typically appears on the screen.
+Since users cannot touch it, soft copy output is intangible.
+Soft copy includes audio and visual outputs generated by a computer, as well as textual or graphical information displayed on a monitor.

 Printers

-• Since the dawn of the computer age, producing printed output on paper has been one of the computer’s principal functions.
-A printer prints information and data from the computer onto a paper.
-Generally,the printer prints 80 or l32 columns of characters in each line, and prints either on single sheets, or on a continuous roll of paper, depending upon the printer itself.
-The quality of a printer is determined by the clarity of a print it can produce, that is, its resolution.
+- Since the dawn of the computer age, computers have primarily produced printed output on paper.
+A printer transfers information and data from the computer onto paper.
+Generally, printers print 80 or 132 columns of characters per line, using either single sheets or continuous rolls of paper, depending on the printer model.
+The printer’s quality depends on the clarity of its prints—that is, its resolution.

-• Resolution is used to describe the sharpness and clarity of an image.
-The higher the resolution, the better the image.
-For printers, the resolution is measured in dpi (dots per inch).
-The more dots per inch, the better will be the quality of image.
-The dots are so small and close together that they project the image as a solid one.
-If a printer has a resolution of 600 dpi, it means that the printer is capable of printing 360,000 dots per square inch.
+- Resolution describes the sharpness and clarity of an image.
+Higher resolution produces a better image.
+Printers measure resolution in dpi (dots per inch).
+The more dots per inch a printer places, the higher the image quality.
+Because the dots are tiny and closely packed, they form a solid-looking image.
+For example, a printer with a resolution of 600 dpi can print 360,000 dots per square inch.

-• Printers are divided into two basic categories: impact printers and non-impact printers.
-As their names specify, impact printers work by physically striking a head or needle against an ink ribbon to make a mark on the paper.
-This includes dot matrix printers, daisy wheel printers, and drum printers.
-In contrast, ink-jet and laser printers are non-impact printers.
-They use techniques other than physically striking the page to transfer ink onto the page.
+- We divide printers into two basic categories: impact printers and non-impact printers.
+Impact printers create marks on paper by physically striking a head or needle against an ink ribbon.
+Examples include dot matrix, daisy wheel, and drum printers.
+In contrast, non-impact printers—such as ink-jet and laser printers—use methods other than physical striking to transfer ink onto the page.

 Dot Matrix Printer

-• Dot matrix printer (also known as the wire matrix printer) uses the oldest printing technology and it prints one character at a time.
-It prints characters and images as pattern of dots.
-The speed of dot matrix printers is measured in characters per second (cps).
+- The dot matrix printer, also called the wire matrix printer, uses the oldest printing technology and prints one character at a time.
+It creates characters and images by forming patterns of dots.
+We measure the speed of dot matrix printers in characters per second (cps).

 Daisy Wheel Printer